The trailer for Biting the Hand by Anne Southall

 In recent years, the company's educational arm - Hobo Playhouse Actors Studio - has grown significantly with the company running acting courses in Maldon, Castlemaine and Creswick.

-These courses include Let's Act (An Introduction to Acting) and Scene Study; a new course - Exploring Therapeutic Theatre - will be added in 2025.
+These courses include Let's Act (An Introduction to Acting) and Scene Study; a new course for participants to explore Therapeutic Theatre - will be added in 2026.

-Covid-19 has had a significant impact on the company with no full stage productions occuring since 2019.
-However, the Hobo's are emerging once again and plans to present its first Therapeutic Theatre production, Cinderella Cafarella, in 2024.
-Stay tuned.
+Covid-19 had a significant impact on the company with no full stage productions occuring since 2019.
+However, the Hobo's have maintained the community educational arm of the company, which has strengthened and grown in the past five years.

 Hobo Playhouse is committed to equity, diversity and inclusion.
-As such, we encourage performers of all races and ethnicities, gender identities, sexualities, abilities, and ages to audition for our productions.
+As such, we encourage performers of all races and ethnicities, gender identities, sexualities, abilities, and ages to join our classes and workshops.

-For further details about the company and/or the acting classes, please email hoboplayhouse@yahoo.com
+For further details about the company and/or the acting classes and workshops, please email hoboplayhouse@yahoo.com

 WHO'S THAT HOBO ON THE FRONT COVER?